TonyIvchenko/playground/README.md

 5. Docker smoke documentation checks for the Dockerized service READMEs
 6. tracked JSON/YAML workflow and config linting with syntax plus duplicate-key checks
 7. service test suites split across `tests/test_static_app_smokes.py`, `src/test/tests`, `src/disasters/tests`, `src/ctscan/tests`, and `src/voiceforge/tests`
+8. a service-by-service Local Run check that verifies each service README still documents the expected startup command and that the app process actually boots
-8. container health smokes for `disasters` and `ctscan` via `GET /health`, including fresh image builds
+9. container health smokes for `disasters` and `ctscan` via `GET /health`, including fresh image builds
-9. a Redis-backed runtime smoke for the `test` container, including a fresh image build
+10. a Redis-backed runtime smoke for the `test` container, including a fresh image build
-10. an uploaded `workflow-summary` artifact plus job summary page that lists suite results, smoke outcomes, and skipped jobs
+11. an uploaded `workflow-summary` artifact plus job summary page that lists suite results, smoke outcomes, and skipped jobs
-11. a tracked-file guard that fails if `.DS_Store` or `__pycache__` paths ever re-enter git
+12. a tracked-file guard that fails if `.DS_Store` or `__pycache__` paths ever re-enter git

 It now also uses changed-path filters so docs-only or config-only pushes can skip the heavier service-test and container-smoke jobs.
 The CI setup action now also caches the full shared Python dependency set, and Docker smoke builds use cached Buildx layers across runs.